 As a concluding example of this series, consider the following situation: the robot should hold a cylinder by four fingers, all acting in the vertical direction.
-The external forces and torques acting at the cylinder are the gravity F_g and an externally applied torque T along the cylinder axis, as shown on Fig. 3.2.
-The magnitudes of the contact forces may vary in a given segment $[0, F{\text{max}}]$.
-The question is what can be the largest magnitude τ of the external torque T such that a stable grasp is still possible?
-Mathematically, the problem is s.t.
+The external forces and torques acting at the cylinder are the gravity F_g and an externally applied torque T along the cylinder axis, as shown in Fig. 3.2.
+The magnitude of the contact forces may vary in a given segment [0, F{max}].
+The question is, What is the largest magnitude τ of the external torque T such that a stable grasp is still possible?
+Mathematically, the problem is maximize τ s.t.